Bryan Soto

-Bryan Andrés Soto Pereira (born 1 June 2001) is a Chilean footballer who plays as a midfielder for Deportes La Serena.
+Bryan Andrés Soto Pereira (born 1 June 2001) is a Chilean professional footballer who plays as a midfielder for Deportes Iquique on loan from Colo-Colo.

 Club career

 Soto came to Colo-Colo Youth Team at the age of 7.
 He made his professional debut playing for Colo-Colo in a 2019 Copa Chile match against Deportes Puerto Montt on June 9, 2019.
 Regarding the domestic leagues, he made his debut fifteen months later in a match against O'Higgins.

+Soto was loaned out to Deportes La Serena in 2022 and Everton in 2023.
+In 2024, he was loaned out to Deportes Copiapó.
+In 2025, he moved on loan to Deportes Iquique.

 International career

-He represented Chile U20 in a friendly tournament played in Teresópolis (Brazil) called Granja Comary International Tournament, making appearances in the matches against Peru U20 and Brazil U20.
+Soto represented Chile U20 in a friendly tournament played in Teresópolis (Brazil) called Granja Comary International Tournament, making appearances in the matches against Peru U20 and Brazil U20.